Jehovah’s Witnesses have the hope of never dying – a hope solidly based upon their unique understanding of the Bible.

 When Lazarus died Jesus took that sad occasion to explain his role as the facilitator of the resurrection and life-giver.
 Jesus explained to Lazarus’ grieving sister: “I am the resurrection and the life.
 He that exercises faith in me, even though he dies, will come to life; and everyone that is living and exercises faith in me will never die at all.
 Do you believe this?” – John 11:25-26

-commences.
-He said that because he was then living.
+The apostle Paul was referring to himself as among the living who will be on hand when the parousia of Jesus Christ begins.
+He said that because at the time he wrote it he was, obviously, among the living.
 He was not saying, however, that the living who will join Christ will not die.
 In the 15th chapter of Corinthians Paul explained the heavenly resurrection to the doubters by comparing it to a seed that must die in order to give birth to the plant that springs from it.
 Paul wrote: “What you sow is not made alive unless first it dies; and as for what you sow, you sow, not the body that will develop, but a bare grain, it may be, of wheat or any one of the rest; but God gives it a body just as it has pleased him, and to each of the seeds its own body.”

 All of the 144,000 chosen ones must die in order to become born as spirits.
 It is just that those who die during Jesus’ presence do not sleep in death as those who die prior to his coming.
 Instead of sleeping in the grave they are instantaneously transformed, “in the twinkling of an eye.”